 Feeling the effects of last night.
 Exhausted, I was cycling down Vredenberg, one of the main streets in Utrecht, The Netherlands.
-It was 11 o’clock and I was on my way to a seminar (or a “werkcollege”, as my lecturer frequently calls them, interchanging Dutch and English as he pleases).
+It was 11 o’clock and I was on my way to a seminar at Universiteit Utrecht (or a “werkcollege”, as my lecturer frequently calls them, interchanging Dutch and English as he pleases).
 The sun was shining, the air was warm, and there was a plethora of people riding bicycles around me.
 I’ve lived here for three months, and I still look around in curiosity as I cycle.
 Taking it all in.
 I’d always wanted to study abroad, and now it was happening.

 There had been months of anticipation of going abroad.
 I had so many questions in my head, which I was so eager to finally be answered.
 What would it be like?
 What kind of friends will I make?
 Is it going to be everything I think it’s going to be?
 As soon as the time came to actually leave the UK, I couldn’t believe it.
 Everything I had dreamed about for months on end was finally happening.
 From there, it all happens very quickly.
 You make all your best friends in the first week.
 You start your course.
 You go out and get drunk several times a week.
 Meeting new people, still.
 And before you know it, you’re half way through asking the question “Where did all that time go?”